 - Don’t drink and drive, or take drugs and drive.
 It’s illegal in New Zealand and is strictly enforced by police.

 - Avoid sudden braking and sudden changes in direction.

 - Under New Zealand law, all children under seven years of age must use an approved child restraint appropriate for their age and size.
 Children aged seven must be secured in a restraint if one is available in the vehicle.

 - Don’t overtake other cars where there are double yellow lines - these lines indicate areas where it's too dangerous to overtake.

 - Avoid shiny, wet patches (black ice) on the road.
-It’s difficult for drivers to see and can cause you to lose control of the vehicle.
+It’s difficult for drivers to see and can cause you to lose control.

 - Don’t panic.
-If something goes wrong or you get lost, take a deep breath and don't be afraid to ask for help.
+If something goes wrong or you get lost, take a deep breath, leave the car and ask for help.

 New Zealand’s extreme adventure safety standards are higher than in Bali or Thailand.
 Adventure companies should be registered on the Adventure Activity Register, which is subject to an audit before they’re considered safe by the WorkSafe NZ Registrar.

 Even for a healthy person, skydiving places unique stresses on the body.